DataStax-Academy/ds201-lab02/step1.md

 /workspace/ds201-lab02/apache-cassandra-4.1.0/bin/cqlsh
 ```

-✅ Create a keyspace called killrvideo.
-Use SimpleStrategy for the replication class with a replication factor of one.
+✅ Create a keyspace called *killrvideo*.
+Use `SimpleStrategy` for the replication class with a replication factor of one.
 ```
 CREATE KEYSPACE killrvideo
 WITH replication = {